image of a bride in white dress posing

 Why did you decide to become a fashion/ Portrait photographer?

-I actually started out taking pictures of weddings, babies, family etc. As time went on, I found I was not really happy nor was I interested in doing images like that.
-I actually got to the point of nearly just quitting- I started to work with models here and there and really loved the energy and creativity I could have.
+I actually started out taking pictures of weddings, babies, family, etc. As time went on, I found I was not really happy nor was I interested in doing images like that.
+I got to the point of nearly just quitting- I started to work with models here and there and really loved the energy and creativity I could have.
 The planning, styling, shooting and even editing was something I enjoyed a lot.
-Over time, I just started to only shoot portraits or fashion editorials and have been doing that ever since!
+Over time, I just started to only shoot portraits, fine art fashion editorials and have been doing that ever since!

 In 2012, you were nominated as one of the Top 10 Fashion/Editorial Photographers.
 How did that feel?

 I was pretty excited and quite surprised actually.
-It was very encouraging for me as I was placed in a category with a couple other photographers whom I admired and looked up too- So even though I didn’t “win” -being nominated was more than enough!
+It was very encouraging for me as I was placed in a category with a couple of other photographers whom I admired and looked up to- So even though I didn’t “win” -being nominated was more than enough!

 How much time do you spend taking photos?
 Can you tell us a little bit about your workflow?

 Well, these days actually not very much!
 I’ve been so busy with working on a new project that will be coming this spring its left little to no time for shoots!
 I’m trying to get back into some more creatives coming up though!
-But as for my workflow, I usually begin with some kind of inspiration like a makeup or hair look, some style of clothing, lighting etc, then from there, I build on the idea adding more elements and trying to create something unique.
-Once I have my idea I start gathering my team, set a date, shoot and the spend forever trying to narrow down the images.
-Sometimes I get so critical of my work I don’t even want to look at the images again…It’s the artist in me I suppose.
+But as for my workflow, I usually begin with some kind of inspiration like a makeup or hair look, some style of clothing, lighting, etc., and then from there, I build on the idea adding more elements and trying to create something unique.
+Once I have my idea I start gathering my team, set a date, shoot, and then spend forever trying to narrow down the images.
+Sometimes I get so critical of my photography artwork that I don’t even want to look at the images again…It’s the artist in me I suppose.
 It’s a very bad habit but I’m working on it.

 fine art fashion photography